 Strict Liability Claims

 Strict liability focuses on the product itself rather than the negligence, recklessness, or carelessness of the manufacturer.
 Under strict liability, a manufacturer can be held legally liable for a defective product even if the manufacturer was not negligent in making the product dangerous or defective.
 This may sound confusing, but a DC product liability attorney can help explain the nuances to you in easy-to-understand language.

 Strict liability can be a particularly challenging claim to prove because it requires the plaintiff to show that the manufacturer’s conduct fell below the “relevant standard of care.”
 There are a number of complications that can arise in such a claim, including entire industries setting a very low bar for manufacturing in an effort to deliver cheap goods.
 This can work against the victim, or plaintiff, because even though they may have suffered serious injury, everyone within the trade would testify that the manufacturer’s conduct, or process, was not negligent because it conformed to the industry’s low standards.
-Add to that the difficulty posed by finding reliable expert witnesses who can establish the true standard of care and you will realize this is a tricky area of product liability law that requires the skills of a deft and tenacious DC product liability lawyer.
+Add to that the difficulty posed by finding reliable expert witnesses who can establish the true standard of care and you will realize this is a tricky area of product liability law that requires the skills of a DC product liability lawyer.

 Breach of Warranty Claims